 2. Long-term residential apartments

-Leveraging long-term buy and hold residential rentals is one of the most common methods of making money in the real estate investments business.
+Leveraging long-term buy and hold residential rentals is one of the most common methods of making money in the real estate investment business.

 People in Kenya are always looking for a place to live hence making this business very lucrative.